What To Do About Menopause Hair And Skin Changes

 Tending to your beauty inside and out

 The changes we experience in our hair and skin during menopause may be common, but they’re also commonly overlooked.
-It’s important to recognize your body is going through a restructuring and that some things will change.
-You can tend to your nutritional needs with a variety of plant-based meals, stay active with friends, drink plenty of water, and be sure to get a good night’s rest as often as possible.
-All of these small choices can help create a smoother menopause transition and keep you feeling your best, no matter what your symptoms are.
+It’s important to recognize your body is going through a transition and that some things will change.
+While you may not be able to change your genetic predisposition to skin and hair changes in menopause, you can tend to optimize nutrition, stay active, drink plenty of water, and be sure to get a good night’s rest as often as possible.
+All of these small choices may help create a smoother menopause transition and keep you feeling your best, no matter what your symptoms are.

 References